Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 ### VM1: Control and Orchestration Node

 - **Tools**:
-  - **Ansible**: Automates the setup and management of Docker, Kubernetes, and MongoDB configurations on other VMs.
   - **OpenStack CLI**: Manages cloud resources on Chameleon Cloud.
   - **Kubernetes CLI** (`kubectl`): Controls Kubernetes deployments across VMs.